SirXOPHER/pushy-things/README.md

 ## Running the experiments

-Open the website and the Java Servlet side-by-side.
+Open the website and the Java Servlet Web App side-by-side.

-### Refresh & observe
+### Refresh and observe

 Refresh the pages and observe the changes remotely triggered through the Pusher infrastructure.